Erls-Corporation/jquery.path/README.markdown

 The animation engine in jQuery is focussed on single dimensional animation - hence it's difficult to animate two variables along a path.

 This simple plugin provides a method of multidimensional animation, and in particular provides a method for animating along bezier curves and arcs.
+It makes it also possible to rotate the shapes moving along the path to make them look like they're *following* the path (requires [jquery.transforms.js](https://github.com/louisremi/jquery.transform.js)).

 Bezier
 ---